 And then we connect.

-Connect with sites that have deep, long-form content that gets you thinking.
-Lately I have been following sites like Aeon.co, The New Yorker, and Harvard Business Review.
-I find their writing much higher in quality than the average site online.
-Sites with professional editorial teams like Vanity Fair (the tech/business categories; not the fashion/celebrity sections) also tend to give good reads.
-I do move on from websites quickly though, so these don’t reflect my current feed.
+- Connect with sites that have deep, long-form content that gets you thinking.
 I find Feedly a great tool to subscribe to your favorite sites, bookmark articles, control the content you see, and stay away from the noise online.
-It’s free, too.
+It’s free too.

-Connect with sites that match your interests, rather than sites that are popular or that happen to appear in your news feed.
-Lately I started to follow vegan sites, again using Feedly.
-I’ve always had an interest in veganism, though I had never actively sought out content on it — until now.
-I figured that following content that I like and directly curating what I see is more valuable for my growth than reading about yet another fear-based news pushed to my face by a news site or seeing the average trending update on Facebook/Twitter.
+- Connect with sites that match your interests, rather than sites that are popular or that happen to appear in your news feed.
+I figure that following content that I like is much more valuable for my growth than reading about yet another fear-based news pushed to my face by a news site or seeing the average trending update on Facebook/Twitter.

-And perhaps, make a conscious effort to share the content that actually matters, that has made some difference to your life.
-I notice that people who are most proactive about sharing, talking, and reacting online tend to be the angry ones, which is partly why the popular stuff online tends to be the negative or fear-driven.
-And then there is the younger population whose interests are probably similar to what we liked when we were young(er), such as fashion, beauty, material goods — largely things that keep the society busy as a whole, but don’t forward the human civilization at the end of the day.
-If we make an effort to like/share the meaningful, good stuff, this may well raise the average consciousness level of what we see online.
+And make a conscious effort to share the content that matters, that has made some difference to your life.
+I notice that people who are most proactive about sharing, talking, and reacting online tend to be angry people, which is why the popular stuff online tends to be the negative or fear-driven.
+And then there is the younger population whose interests are probably similar to what we liked when we were younger, like fashion, beauty, material goods — largely things that keep the society busy but don’t forward the human civilization ultimately.
+If all of us who normally just silently read stuff make an effort to like/share the meaningful and good stuff, this may well raise the average consciousness of the things we see online.

 I call this conscious connection.

 So in the end, we are still connecting.
-We are just connecting consciously.
-Being mindful of what we see, and disconnecting from what we don’t want to see, that doesn’t serve us and make us better.
+We are connecting consciously.
+Being mindful of what we see and disconnecting from what we don’t want to see, that doesn’t serve us and make us better.

-Maybe as we consciously connect and disconnect, this will help give us maximum meaning, order, and value in our lives.
-While there are many things we cannot change about the world and internet yet, we can change how we interact and connect with them, in turn creating a world of highest meaning to us.
+Maybe as we consciously connect and disconnect, this will help give us more order and value in our lives.
+While there are many things we cannot change about the world and internet yet, we can change how we interact and connect with content and people online, in turn creating a world of highest meaning to us.
 Actively seeking conscious material, actively sharing conscious material with others, rather than being a passive observer.
-By first creating a life that is emotionally and spiritually rich to us, we can now then give to others, and help lift them up to create a better world.
+By first creating a life that is emotionally and spiritually rich to us, we can then give to others, and help lift everyone up to create a better world.